RAG System Development: Retrieval-Augmented Generation for Business

 chunks = splitter.split_documents(documents)

-# Embedding and storage
+# Embedding and save

 embeddings = OpenAIEmbeddings(model="text-embedding-3-large")